ashish-parjapat/salon-appointment/README.md

 ## Contributing
 Contributions to enhance the system or address any issues are welcome.
 Please fork the repository, make your changes, and submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to adjust the content as needed to better fit your project's specifics.